 To enhance student research around issues of public affairs, the Levitt Center funds student-faculty research through its Levitt Research Fellows Program.
 The program is open to rising sophomores, juniors and seniors who wish to spend the summer working in collaboration with a faculty member on an issue related to public affairs.
 Students receive a summer stipend and spend ten weeks in the summer working intensively with a faculty mentor.
 Those selected for the program are required to provide a written assessment of their work at the completion of the summer, and also participate in a poster session in the fall.
 Levitt Fellows are automatically eligible to participate in the Levitt Scholars Program, in which they discuss their research in local high schools.

-Applications for the 2014 Levitt Summer Research Fellowships will be due on Sunday, February 16 at 11:59 PM.
-The application will be made available shortly.
+Applications for the 2014 Levitt Summer Research Fellowships are now being accepted and will be due on Sunday, February 16 at 11:59 PM.
+Apply here.